openstack-archive/fuel-plugin-lma-collector/doc/user/source/configuration.rst

      use the Infrastructure Alerting Plugin in this environment.
      Alternatively, you can select 'Alerts sent to a remote Nagios server'.
   e.
 For 'Alerts sent by email', you can specify the SMTP authentication method you want to use.
 Then,
-     specify the SMTP server fully qualified name or IP address, the SMTP username and password that the permissions to send emails.
+     specify the SMTP server fully qualified name or IP address, the SMTP username and password who have the permissions to send emails.
   f.
-Finaly, specify the Nagios server URL, username and password if you have chosen to send
+Finally, specify the Nagios server URL, username and password if you have chosen to send
      alerts to an external Nagios server.

 5. `Configure your environment <http://docs.mirantis.com/openstack/fuel/fuel-8.0/user-guide.html#configure-your-environment>`_ as needed.